Statue of Chris Cornell

 A bronze sculpture depicting late Soundgarden vocalist Chris Cornell (called Chris Cornell in Performance) is installed outside Seattle's Museum of Pop Culture, in the U.S. state of Washington.
 The statue was created by sculptor and special effects artist Nick Marra.
 It was first displayed to the public on October 7, 2018.
 The life-size statue shows the musician holding a guitar.
-It was donated to the museum in by Cornell's widow, Vicky Cornell.
+It was donated to the museum by Cornell's widow, Vicky Cornell.

 The statue was vandalized in August 2020.